When Little Red Riding Hood Faced Her Fears

 Attackers come in many different shapes and forms.
-However, the ones that are in abundance are the ones that cut wings and override liberties.
+However, the ones that are in abundance are the ones that cut wings, feed fears and override liberties.

 Everyone is a product of their history.
 They are made from their past.
-However, everything that happened in the past defines you but doesn’t determine who you are.
+However, nothing that happened in the past determines who you are.